-Just 45 minutes north of Christchurch, the Waipara Valley is one of New Zealand’s fastest growing wine regions and far more laidback than better known Marlborough to the north.
+Just 45 minutes north of Christchurch, Waipara Valley wine trail tours take visitors through one of New Zealand’s fastest growing wine regions and far more laidback than better known Marlborough to the north.
 The alpine resort town of Hanmer Springs boasts bungy jumping, jet-boating, mountain biking, and the kid-friendly Hanmer Springs thermal pools, though for a more relaxing experience the Japanese-fused Maruia Springs provide thermal baths in a forested setting away from all the crowds.
 Or if you want to work up a sweat on the trail, the 66km St. James Walkway provides a 4-5 day backcountry tramp with scenery to rival any of the insanely populated “Great Walks” for which New Zealand is so famous.

 Tucked in the southwestern reaches of Marlborough Sounds, and only 30 minutes from the fabled vineyards of the Marlborough wine region, White’s Bay is a popular spot for locals but is relatively off-the-beaten-track for foreign visitors.
 Named for former American slave “Black Jack White” who famously deserted his whaling ship in 1828 and embedded himself with local Maori, White’s Beach has everything from a wide, sandy bay to multiple walking tracks that lead back into the lush coastal forest.
 Go for a short hike at night in search of glow worms, or spend the long summer days exploring the surrounding coves and beaches, most of which are accessible solely via gravel road.